jahnzeb-bastaki/RockPaperScissorsJS/README.md

-# RockPaperScissorsJS
+# RockPaperScissors - JS
-A basic Rock Paper
+A basic Rock Paper Scissor Game that uses HTML and Javascript to run its core functionality